SunnySuite/Sunny.jl/docs/src/structure-factor.md

 information from the results.
 For details, please see our [tutorials](@ref "1.
 Spin wave simulations of CoRh₂O₄") as well as the complete [Library API](@ref).

-Sunny will calculate the structure factor in dimensionless, intensive units,
+Through [`ssf_custom`](@ref) and related functions, Sunny will calculate the spin structure factor as a 3×3 matrix in dimensionless units,

 ```math
 \begin{equation}